Ares-0/Discord-Hunger-Games/README.md

 A **round** is a number of events such that every champion has participated.
 Rounds alternate between day and night (and sometimes special events) until one champion remains, who is declared the winner.

+When 8 champions are remaining, users can begin supporting champions they want to win by adding discord reactions to events with that champion.
+Sponsorships will slightly decrease the chances that said champions next event is fatal.

 # Files
 ### badbot.py
 Contains most of the discord interface.
 All user commands are handled in this file, then passed on to hg_bot.